-The total expenses paid to or on behalf of the Governors during the year was £988; 4 governors (2015: £1,208; 4 governors).
+The total expenses paid to or on behalf of the Governors during the year was £1,093; 2 governors (2016: £988; 4 governors).
 This represents travel and subsistence expenses and other out of pocket expenses incurred in attending Governor meetings and other events in their official capacity.

-No Governor has received any remuneration or waived payments from the College or its subsidiaries during the year (2015: None).
+No Governor (other than the Principal or staff governors) has received any remuneration or waived payments from the College or its subsidiaries during the year (2016: None).